14 Things Only People with Anxiety Will Understand

 Millions of Americans have anxiety

 If you think that anxiety only affects a handful of people, think again.
 There are a whopping 40 million U.S. adults suffering from anxiety disorders, according to the Anxiety and Depression Association of America.
 Yet since there still tends to be a stigma associated with the condition, it can be harrowing to admit that you’re a sufferer.
+Here are 16 quotes to help you cope with anxiety a little better.

 In fact, it’s the most common mental illness in America